 A consultation with Dr Scott Allison involves a detailed facial assessment and discussion of your concerns, medical history and goals.

-He will explain the available non-surgical options for addressing temple contour and balance, including the potential risks, variability of results and aftercare considerations.
+He will explain the available non-surgical options for addressing temple contour and proportion, including the potential risks, variability of results and aftercare considerations.

-All procedures are performed under medical supervision, ensuring precision, hygiene, and a focus on natural-looking results.
+All procedures are performed under medical supervision, with hygiene and patient safety protocols observed throughout.

 All medical procedures carry inherent risks, including temporary swelling or bruising.
 These will be discussed before any treatment to ensure informed consent.